Our world is full of new challenges and new opportunities. Change is now part of everyday university life.

 “Sustainability is not about surviving or standing still, which allows competitors to overtake and students to become disenchanted.
 A sustainable sector will need agile and responsive leadership from the whole university and management who are comfortable working with a more commercial, higher-risk, and higher-investment model of the university, while still respecting core academic values.
 This will require creativity and innovation, and probably some rethinking of the ways that Higher Education has been delivered in the past.” – Higher Education Funding Council for England, Financial Sustainability Strategy Group, The Sustainability of Learning and Teaching in Higher Education in England, March 2015.

-Internationally renowned for delivering an exceptional student experience, we’re proud of our strengths, such as the Norwich Research Park, the Sainsbury Centre for Visual Arts, and expertise in sectors like the environment, food and health, and the arts and humanities.
+Internationally renowned for delivering an exceptional student experience, we’re proud of our strengths, such as the Norwich Research Park, the Sainsbury Centre, and expertise in sectors like the environment, food and health, and the arts and humanities.